NGC 1569

 NGC 1569 is a dwarf irregular galaxy in Camelopardalis.
 The galaxy is relatively nearby and consequently, the Hubble Space Telescope can easily resolve the stars within the galaxy.
 The distance to the galaxy was previously believed to be only 2.4 Mpc (7.8 Mly).
-However, in 2008 scientists studying images from Hubble calculated the galaxy's distance at nearly 11 million light-years away, about 4 million light-years farther than previous thought, meaning it is a member of the IC 342 group of galaxies.
+However, in 2008 scientists studying images from Hubble calculated the galaxy's distance at nearly 11 million light-years away, about 4 million light-years farther than previously thought, meaning it is a member of the IC 342 group of galaxies.